Soak up the sun

-Amsterdam has a truly amazing coastline, with sandy beaches that are perfect for spending a day in the sand.
-As the beaches are so wide, they don’t get too crowded, so you should be able to find a nice spot to relax and enjoy the beach with ease.
+Amsterdam has a remarkable coastline, with stretches of sandy shore you'll love to dig your toes into.
+The expansive beaches don't get too crowded, so you should always be able to find your own spot to relax.
 You can swim in the sea, seek out some water sports, or head to one of the many beach clubs and restaurants for something refreshing to drink and a bite to eat.
 For the more adventurous, there are even a few nudist beaches dotted along the coastline.

 Hit the beach clubs